 The Project is expected to have a minimal, temporary impact on the local transportation system.
 Local workers would commute to the Project from home residences, and most non-local workers will likely commute from the St. Louis area, depending upon where temporary accommodations are secured.
-Workers may carpool to the Project site, and designated parking areas will be established, as needed.
+Workers may carpool to the Project site.
+Parking will be available at the staging areas included on the Project, and workers will typically be transported via school buses to the right-of-way.
 Spire will utilize appropriate signage and traffic control measures at the Project site to protect the safety of construction traffic and commuters.